gt6796c/mermaid-tw5/README.md

 An alternative method is to make the Tiddler type to be ``text/vnd.tiddlywiki.mermaid``.
 You can also try putting the mermaid syntax within the <$mermaid> element, but this does not work as well due to TW5 parsing.

+You can install by browsing to https://gt6796.github.io/ and dragging the link to your TiddlyWiki.